DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ## Synopsis

 1. Activate the acl library.
-2. Create a Doctrine entity and expose it with ApiPlatform.
+2. Create a Doctrine entity and expose it as an api with ApiPlatform.
 3. Protect your entity from public access.
 4. Create definitions which describes how your protected entity can be accessed.
 5. Grant users access to your protected entity.

 ## Framework

-In order to better understand the ACL framework, we will go through each steps required for creating an entity and fully protecting it.
+In order to better understand the ACL framework, we will go through each steps required for creating a new Doctrine entity, exposing it as an api endpoing and fully protecting it using the ACL framework.

 ### 1. Activate the acl library

 To begin, you will need to enable the security bundle in the Symfony app kernel:

+__app/AppKernel.php__

 ```
     // ...